wearefine/fae/docs/index.md

 ## Overriding The Landing Page

-If you want to ignore the default dashboard and make one of your view the landing page you can add a redirect route in your Fae namespace.
+If you want to ignore the default dashboard and make one of your views the landing page you can add a redirect route in your Fae namespace.

 `config/routes.rb`
 ```ruby